Aleksipa/password-cracker/README.md

 # password-cracker

-In this project I will create a program that repeatedly generates guesses for the password and compares solving methods by analyzing their success rates and execution times.
+In this project I will create a program that enables a user to test the strength of the given password.
+The program repeatedly generates guesses that aim to match the password the user has given.
+After completion the program compares solving methods by showing execution times and number of guesses of the different methods.
 This project uses Java 11.

 ## Dokumentation